The Gustav Hormay Papers

 What is it?

-The August Hormay Papers is the entire collection of his personal and professional papers.
-These papers include: daily activities during 1930-1999; numerous publications; research files on Modoc National Forest, Lassen National Forest, and Plumas National Forest; experimental forests and ranges of Blacks Mountain Experimental Forest, Burgess Spring Experimental Range, and Harvey Valley Grazing Allotment; grazing allotments and rangelands throughout the intermountain and Trans-Mississippi West 1965-1977; and Hormay’s experiments with reproduction and germination of bitterbrush (Purshia tridentata) 1942-1979.
+The collection consists of his personal and professional papers and includes daily activities during 1930-1999; numerous publications; research files on Modoc National Forest, Lassen National Forest, and Plumas National Forest; experimental forests and ranges of Blacks Mountain Experimental Forest, Burgess Spring Experimental Range, and Harvey Valley Grazing Allotment; grazing allotments and rangelands throughout the intermountain and Trans-Mississippi West 1965-1977; and Hormay’s experiments with reproduction and germination of bitterbrush (Purshia tridentata) 1942-1979.

 Preferred Citation

-[Identification of item], August "Gus" L. Hormay Personal Papers Collection, Montana State University (MSU) Library, Bozeman, MT, [Item permalink or DOI]
+[Identification of item], Gustav Hormay Papers, Montana State University (MSU) Library, Bozeman, MT, [Item permalink or DOI]

 Copyright Notice